hl395/steer-prediction/README.md

-# steer-prediction
-Udacity's Self-Driving Car Nanodegree project 3 - Behavioural Cloning

-In this project I use openCV to read image, which is in the format of BGR.

-However, the image read out from Udacity simulator is RGB iamge, thus to plot the image, I need to convert to BGR using openCV: plt.imshow(cv2.cvtColor(image, cv2.COLOR_BGR2RGB))

-# Behavioral Cloning for Self Driving Car
+# Steer-prediction for Self Driving Car

-The scope of project is to teach car about human driving behavior using deep learning so that the car can predict steering angle by itself.
+Udacity's Self-Driving Car Nanodegree project 3 - Behavioural Cloning The scope of project is to teach car about human driving behavior using deep learning so that the car can predict steering angle by itself.
 This is the 3rd project in Udacity Self Driving Car nanodegree.
 Data collection, driving and testing are performed on Udacity car simulation.

 ### Overview